 You could just sit and watch the view all day at XSPOT, but Aotea Great Barrier Island has stacks to do for active people, and for art lovers, too.
 The below is just a start.
 Choose to make your own fun or book an organized activity with people who are happy to assist.
 Hilde is happy to make recommendations.

-Note that there are excellent visitor info guides and maps available for you at XSPOT, and you’ll find this info printed out.
+There are excellent visitor info guides and maps available for you at XSPOT, and you’ll find this info printed out.
 Please do check out general information and really good tips before your arrival, on http://www.greatbarrier.co.nz/ as our off grid island is not like your average holiday destination and it’s good to know what’s different before you decide to come over.
 This website is very comprehensive and also has an Events calendar.

 If you are keen on dining out or (guided?) activities while you are here, please book ahead to prevent disappointment.